omer-ozdag/omer-ozdag/README.md

 ## 📁 Repository Structure

-Here's a quick breakdown of the main directories and files in this repository:
+Here's a quick breakdown of the repositories in this repository:

 🎛️ [haptics](https://github.com/omer-ozdag/haptics) — Project for the Computational Haptics Laboratory course.